Open Source · Windows · Free

 Why it exists

-Real problems, real editors
+Real problems, real workflows

 One terminal is never enough